 Creating a static HTML page similarly is simple.
 However, if you have multiple HTML pages to handle in your project, things could get out of hand.
 Most of these pages may share the same components such as a Header, Sidebar, and Footer.

-Read Also: How To Create Custom WordPress Template Tags
+How to Create Custom WordPress Template Tags

 If you change something in the Sidebar, should you change it for the Sidebar in the other pages, one by one, or use a Template Engine instead?